Skip to main content

 Cost

-Includes Latter-day Saint, undergraduate full tuition (increased cost for graduate and non-Latter-day Saint students), housing, Lisbon metro and bus pass, excursions, some admissions and meals, and international health insurance coverage.
+Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing, Porto metro and bus pass, excursions, some admissions and meals, and international health insurance coverage.

-Does not include airfare, most meals, and personal expenses.
+Does not include airfare, most meals, or personal expenses.

 Scroll NAVY BIG-01.svg